EdwinVW/pitstop/README.md

 | WorkshopManagement | [http://localhost:5200/swagger](http://localhost:5200/swagger) |

 ### The API Gateway
 All APIs are aggregated by the API Gateway.
-Swagger is not served through the gateway.

 The gateway runs on port 10000 and it serves the following end-points: